Hire in United Arab Emirates

 - Place of work

 For work permits holders and residency visas, all workers must have a standard-format written employment contract following an official template.
 The contract must be registered with the Ministry of Human Resources and Emiratisation (MOHRE) or the relevant free zone authority.
 The DDA Free Zone has its own standard employment contracts.

 There are no specific provisions regarding employee/contractor classification.
-The concept of a ‘contractor’ or ‘self-employed’ individual is not expressly recognised under the law.
+The concept of a ‘contractor’ or ‘self-employed’ individual is not expressly recognized under the law.

-In certain free zones there is a freelancer visa that individuals can obtain in order to work independently.
-Individuals can establish their own consultancy company (akin to a contractor) and render services within the confines and terms of their trade licence, but such arrangements are limited.
+In some free zones, there is a special freelancer visa that individuals can obtain in order to work independently.
+Individuals can establish their own consultancy company, akin to a contractor, and render services within the confines and terms of their trade license.
+However, such arrangements are limited.

-The New Labour Law introduces flexible contracts types and working models such as part-time, temporary, flexible/freelance arrangements.
+The New Labor Law introduced flexible contract types and working models such as part-time, temporary, flexible and freelance arrangements.
 For remote work, employees can do so as long as they have the approval from the employer.

 An employer may ask a candidate to undergo medical tests at a clinic or hospital of the employer’s choosing and at the expense of the employer.
-The employer may make employment conditional on the candidate passing these tests.
+The employer may make employment conditional on the candidate passing these medical tests.

 Pre-employment checks for drug screenings are rare.
-A certificate of good conduct confirming that the individual does not have a criminal record in the UAE may be obtained by the prospective employer.
+A certificate of good conduct confirming the individual does not have a criminal record in the UAE may be obtained by the prospective employer.

-With regards to social media, it is common for employers to utilise professional social media sites such as LinkedIn at the recruitment/pre-employment stage.
+With regards to social media, it is common for employers to utilize professional social media sites such as LinkedIn at the recruitment and pre-employment stage.

 Probationary periods may last up to six months, during which the employer may terminate the employment contract by giving 14 days’ notice.

-The same worker may not serve more than one probationary period with the same employer.
+The same employee may not serve more than one probationary period with the same employer.
 The probationary period must be considered part of the worker’s period of continuous service with the employer.